wards999/OneThemer/README.md

 # OneThemer

-This program has been designed to help customise existing OneCommander themes visually - rather than modifying xaml in a text editor.\
+This application has been designed to help customise existing OneCommander themes visually - rather than modifying xaml in a text editor.\
 The focus is purely on color changes, so for other theme changes you'll still need to get your hands dirty :)
 \
 \